kennysmithed/oels2020/oels_practical_wk10.md

 ```

-An additional thing to note about this code: I have not implemented the deduplication filter from the Beckner et al. method here - I figured the code was complicated enough!
-If you want to implement this you will need two extra steps:
+An additional thing to note about this code: I have not implemented the deduplication filter - I figured the code was complicated enough!
+If you want to implement this (it's an optional and challenging exercise this week) you will need two extra steps:
 1. Before implementing step 9a, saving the participant's produced language to the `ready_to_iterate` folder, you need to check it is usable, i.e. contains enough distinct labels.
 If so, you proceed as normal; if not, you recycle their input language (in the same way as if they had abandoned) and try again.
 2. On step 4, selecting object-label pairs to use for training, you would need to select in a way that avoids duplicate labels, rather than selecting randomly.